bryan21o/Capst_Projects/SpotifyMarketingProject/README.md

 **Goal:**

 Analyzing the dataset to get a predictive model for track popularity.
 Since the more popular a track is the potential chance that music labels and digital marketers can get financial gain with utilizing this model.
 A reminder that this does cover data from 2009-2025 and by the time the predictive model is made the data would be questioned to change.
 Must update data in correspondense to the timeframe desired for analysis.

+**In Jupyter Notebook should contain:**

+- Data exploration with comprehensive EDA
+- ML Modeling with clear progression from baseline to final model
+- Well-formatted markdown cells explaining your process and findings
+- Code cells that run without errors
+- Visualizations with clear titles, labels, and legends
+- A Sci-kit Learn Pipeline Implementation